dojo/dojo.io/site/source/tutorials/1040_dojo1_dijits/index.md

 The <em>properties</em> for a wrapped Dijit are equivalent to the <em>params</em> that can be passed when constructing a Dijit.
 For more information on what parameters are possible on Dijits, you can refer to the [Dojo 1 API documentation](https://dojotoolkit.org/api/).
 {% endaside %}

 Once Dijits are wrapped, they behave very similar to Dojo 2 widgets.
-Coupled with the `dojo-typings` TypeScript typings, you get code completion as well when specifying the _properties_ and TypeScript should help ensure the values of the properties are valid.
+Coupled with the `dojo-typings` TypeScript typings, you get code completion as well when specifying the _properties_ and TypeScript should help ensure the validity of property values.

-The one restriction to be aware of is that any wrapped Dijit can only have other wrapped Dijit's as children.
-This is because all Dojo 2 widget's DOM is represented virtually, but all Dojo 1 Dijits directly manage their own DOM.
-Having virtual DOM children is not something a Dijit is capable of dealing with.
+One restriction to keep in mind is that wrapped Dijits may only have other wrapped Dijit's as their children.
+Dojo 2 widgets represent their [DOM virtually](../comingsoon.html), while Dojo 2 Dijits directly manage their own DOM.
+Because of this, Dijits cannot properly manage virtual DOM based children.

-{% task 'Setting a Dojo 1 theme.' %}
+{% task 'Set a Dojo 1 theme.' %}

 When we configured the _externals_ for our project, we included the main CSS for our theme.
 Most Dijits will not render properly without a theme being applied to them.
-There are many different ways to apply a Dojo 1 theme, but the most straight forward is to set the theme class name on the `<body>` of the application document.
+There are many different ways to apply a Dojo 1 theme, but the most straightforward is to set the theme class name on the `<body>` of the application document.

 {% instruction 'Add theme class name to `src/index.html`:' %}

 {% include_codefile 'demo/finished/biz-e-corp/src/index.html' lines:6-8 lang:html %}

-You should now have an application that will provide you with a form that takes a first name, last name, and e-mail address in order to add another _card_ to the application.
+You should now have an application that will provide you with a form that accepts a first name, last name, and e-mail address in order to add another _card_ to the application.

 {% section %}